Navigating the Labyrinth: Path-Sensitive Unit Test Generation with Large Language Models: Approach

 2) Control-flow information: We then use SootUp~\cite{Karakaya2024SootUpAR}, which offers precise features for code analysis.
 In particular, it supports 3-address code intermediate representation Jimple and accurate call-graph construction algorithm Spark~\cite{lhotak2003scaling}.
-On top of SootUp, \tool{} decomposes Java programs into Jimple and decomposes expressions into CFG paths, modeling method calls as atomic nodes and logical operators as branching edges.
+On top of SootUp, \tool{} decomposes Java programs into Jimple and decomposes expressions into control flow graph (CFG) paths, modeling method calls as atomic nodes and logical operators as branching edges.
 Each path has distinct guard conditions, enabling input synthesis for diverse execution scenarios.
-The CFG then captures feasible execution paths, helping identify conditional branches and guiding diverse test-input generation.
 When extracting paths from a CFG, if a loop is encountered (i.e., a node reappears), we only keep the first iteration to preserve the loop’s logic, and skip subsequent visits within the same path to prevent infinite path extraction.

-3) Data-flow dependencies: We again adopted SootUp to extract data-flow information such as variable definitions, field accesses, and dependent method calls to capture how values may influence branching conditions.
+3) Data-flow dependencies: We again adopt SootUp to extract data-flow information such as variable definitions, field accesses, and dependent method calls to capture how values may influence branching conditions.
 Specifically, dependent methods are those whose return values affect subsequent control decisions or outputs.
 For example, as shown in Fig.~\ref{fig:motivating_example}, the return value of \emph{contains()} (i.e., line 12) determines whether the method proceeds to the following \emph{return true} statement at line 13.
 In addition, \tool{} also considers dependent variables, including parameters, local variables, and static fields whose values are referenced in conditional statements within the focal method.
 For instance, the static string variable \emph{VOWELS} is used in \emph{isVowel()} to determine whether a character belongs to the set of vowels, thereby influencing the outcome of the conditional branch at line 16.
 Understanding this context knowledge and their data flow enables LLM to assign appropriate values to variables when constructing test inputs.
 Together, these dependencies provide a detailed view of how data influences control flow, allowing \tool{} to generate inputs that satisfy path-specific conditions and fully exercise the focal method's behavior.

 All structured code knowledge is then stored in a Neo4J graph database~\cite{Neo4J}, which supports efficient querying and retrieval by subsequent modules.
 Rather than relying on ad-hoc analysis during test generation, the Code Knowledge Base (CKB) offers rapid access to relevant context, thereby improving both the scalability and accuracy of \tool{}.